scientific-python/specs/purpose-and-process/index.md

 When asked to enter the SPEC number, choose the next available number that has not yet been used.
-Before the SPEC is merged, the SSC may ask you to change the SPEC number so that it doesn't conflict with another PR.
+Before the SPEC is merged, the Steering Committee may ask you to change the SPEC number so that it doesn't conflict with another PR.
 If so, just rename the file as appropriate and update the SPEC number in the `title` field of the SPEC header.